 Exclusion Increased for Sale of Small Business Stock

 The Act temporarily increases the capital-gains tax exclusion on sales of qualified small-business investments.
-If you acquire the company’s stock between September 27, 2010 and January 1, 2011--roughly a three-month window—and hold the stock for five years, you can exclude 100 percent of any gains from regular and alternative minimum tax calculations.
+If you acquire the company’s stock between September 27, 2010 and December 31, 2014, and hold the stock for five years, you can exclude 100 percent of any gains from regular and alternative minimum tax calculations.

 Expanded Roth Retirement Plan Availability